AdamMalek/DotNet.MailerService/README.md

+That project was a recruitment task, I thought that I'll leave it as public as I am pretty happy about it.

 Things that I have not included, but I would like to include to consider it better:
 - centralized logging
 - service registry integration